Set up an account, choose the right app, and add your first artwork record.

 - The web dashboard controls portfolio publishing, slug, templates, cover image, visible fields, artist pages, branding, and contact options.

-- Current templates include Masonry, Sideways, Archive grid, and Editorial.
+- Current templates include Masonry, Sideways, Grid, Grid uncropped, and Editorial.

 - Only selected public portfolio artworks or collections appear on the public page.